Gaushoki/Advanced-Machine-Learning/README.md

 # Advanced Machine Learning
 ### From Theory to Practice with NumPy and scikit-learn

-This is the repository for the Jupyter Notebooks accompanying the 3 volume book "**Advanced Machine Learning - From Theory to Practice with NumPy and scikit-learn**".
+This is the repository for the Jupyter Notebooks accompanying the 3 volume publication "**Advanced Machine Learning - From Theory to Practice with NumPy and scikit-learn**".

 The three volumes are:
 - Generalized Linear Models